BloodNet: Legacy

 A company called "Megalo Music" claims to have written the music for a game titled Bloodnet 2000, which may or may not be a proposed sequel to Bloodnet.
-The game designer for Bloodnet, John Antinori, has since stated that the sequel was "never meaningfully worked on", and that he never would have agreed to the title "Bloodnet 2000" because "Bloodnet was set well in future past 2000".
+The game designer for Bloodnet, John Antinori, has since stated that the sequel was "never meaningfully worked on", and he would not have agreed to the title "Bloodnet 2000" because "Bloodnet was set well in future past 2000".

+The game, along with Master of Orion had its some of the assets, including the Amiga and Macintosh rights, being sold to Take-Two Interactive in 1994.
+Several of the game design team later formed Take-Two Interactive in 1993 and created Hell: A Cyberpunk Thriller, which was a spiritual successor to the game.

-Tommo purchased the rights to this game and digitally published it through its Retroism brand in 2015.
+Tommo purchased the rights to Bloodnet and digitally published it through its Retroism brand in 2015.
 Bloodnet was re-released digitally on GOG.com on January 9, 2014 and on Steam on October 17, 2014.